 Mick Fleetwood says his restaurant has been lost in Maui wildfires: "We are heartbroken"

-The devastating Hawaii wildfires have killed dozens of people in Maui and destroyed or damaged more than 1,000 homes, businesses or other structures on the island.
+The devastating Hawaii wildfires that tore through Maui killed scores of people and destroyed thousands of homes, businesses or other structures on the island.
 Among them, Mick Fleetwood says his restaurant was also lost.

 "This is a devastating moment for MAUl and many are suffering unimaginable loss," he wrote Thursday.
 "Fleetwoods on front Street has been lost and while we are heartbroken our main priority is the safety of our dear staff and team members."

-Fleetwood, the drummer behind Fleetwood Mac, vowed to be part of the rebuilding process for the island in the aftermath of the wildfires.
+"I think music is a largely powerful medium," he said.
+"Thoughts are already on hand."

-"On behalf of myself and my family I share my heartfelt thoughts and prayers for the people of MAUI.
-We are committed to supporting the community and those affected by this disaster in the days month and years to come," he said.
+"There's no doubt that my intention is to be either part of things to create within something to keep this on the tip of people's thought process," he continued.
+"And it's something I can do.
+It's something I aspire to be doing.
+That's what I trust."

 Much of Hawaii was under a red flag warning for fire risk when the wildfires broke out, but the exact cause of the blaze is still unknown.
-Some Maui residents who escaped the deadly fires that tore through the Hawaiian island said they received no official warnings about the blazes.
+Some Maui residents who escaped the deadly fires aid they received no official warnings as the flames closed in.

-The Lahaina blaze is already the state's deadliest natural disaster since a 1960 tsunami that killed 61 people on the Big Island, and the deadliest U.S. wildfire since the 2018 Camp Fire in California, which killed at least 85 people and destroyed the town of Paradise.
+The Lahaina blaze is now the deadliest U.S. wildfire in more than a century, with a death toll surpassing the 2018 Camp Fire in California, which killed at least 85 people and destroyed the town of Paradise.

 for more features.